dxcufgb/SimRigAndAccessories/Wiring.md

 # Wires...
 LOTS of wires...
-This space will be dedicated to my attempts at wiring components together to what will, hopefully, becom an assembly of neat little boxes housing the actual components.
+This space will be dedicated to my attempts at wiring components together to what will, hopefully, become an assembly of neat little boxes housing the actual components.

 # 1. DIY USB on-off switch